-The Department of Physics and Astronomy at Drake University takes great pleasure in conducting the 2025 Drake Physics Prize Examination.
-Since 1970, we have offered this scholarship opportunity to encourage interest in physics, astronomy, and physical sciences, and to give recognition to outstanding high-school students.
-The awards are:
+Drake University takes great pleasure in announcing the 2026 Drake Physics Prize Competition.
+Since 1970, we have offered this scholarship opportunity to encourage interest in physics, astronomy, the physical sciences, engineering and medical sciences, and to give recognition to outstanding high-school students.
+High school students with an interest in these areas are invited to participate!

 The Drake Physics Prize Test will cover topics in physics that would normally be studied by students during the first semester of their high-school physics course: kinematics, dynamics (Newton’s laws), circular motion, universal law of gravitation, harmonic motion (simple pendulum and mass-spring systems), impulse, linear momentum, conservation of momentum and collisions, work, energy and conservation of energy, torque, static equilibrium, rotational kinematics, dynamics and energy, angular momentum conservation, mechanical waves, and sound.